yangqy03/week_2_mini_assignment_first_data_analysis/README.md

 This project loads a Point of sale dataset `Coffe_sales.csv` from Kaggle (https://www.kaggle.com/datasets/navjotkaushal/coffee-sales-dataset/data), runs quick exploratory data analysis (top drinks, weekday/hour trends, daily revenue), and clusters products with K-Means using: avg_price, popularity (transaction count), revenue, and Time_of_Day shares (Morning/Afternoon/Night).

+# Executive Summary

+This analysis of a coffee shop’s point-of-sale dataset identifies key drivers of sales performance, customer behavior, and product profitability.
+Through exploratory analysis and K-Means clustering, products were segmented into three strategic categories based on price, popularity, and time-of-day sales share: bestseller workhorses, premium evening treats, and value daytime staples.

+The findings reveal that milk-based beverages dominate revenue, late mornings and afternoons are the most profitable time windows, and clustering insights can directly inform menu design, inventory allocation, and promotional strategy.
+By aligning business decisions with data-driven behavioral segments, the cafe shop can enhance operational efficiency, improve product positioning, and increase total sales margin.

 ## Key features:
 - Data cleaning and preprocessing
 - Grouping and revenue analysis by coffee name, weekday, month, and hour